NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/input validation/Runtime Input Validation for Java Web Applications using Static Bytecode Instrumentation.md

 ## Context

 [[string validation]] vulnerabilities have a long history and many security measures are proposed, but are still in high ranks in vulnerability reports.
 In this paper, we propose a new technique that can monitor input values and take action if malicious input values are received.
-- The proposed technique finds vulnerable methods and inserts input validation codes in compiled Java web applications (without source codes) using **bytecode [[instrumentation]]**
+- The proposed technique finds vulnerable methods and inserts input validation codes in compiled Java web applications (without source codes) using **bytecode [[code instrumentation]]**
 - Bytecode instrumentation does not need the program source code, therefore is a [[black-box testing]] approach

 ## Approach